mache102/box2d/my_testing.md

 after finding the new position, M is moved to that position.
 M's velocity should be left unchanged.

+to ensure the implementation reuses existing code and is simple as possible, do the following:
+- find and reuse existing code that checks if a dynamic body would be affected by large movements between ticks (i.e. CCD)
+- implement a strictly 1D (single axis) solver for where dynamic body M would end up after being pushed by the piston

 ### Test Sample